kgiszewski/ArchetypeManual/01 - Installation.md

 Installation is a breeze, the preferred way to install Archetype is via Nuget (https://www.nuget.org/packages/Archetype/).

-Type: `package-install archetype` in your Visual Studio NuGet Package Manager.
+Type: `install-package archetype` in your Visual Studio NuGet Package Manager.

 ![nuget](assets/nuget.png)